vaughankraska/timeseries_analysis/final_document.md

 # Baseline Model
 Before implementing transfer functions, the researcher thought it important to try a simpler model and identify shortcomings and failures before moving onto transfer functions.
 Given the findings of exploratory analysis, a set of SARIMA models were fit to the discharge time series.
 During the model selection phase, evidence was pointing to the $daily$ series being poorly modeled by `ARIMA` family models.
 At this point it seemed the best route would be to smooth the data by aggregating from the daily level to weekly.
 A `SARIMA(2, 0, 1)X(0, 1, 0)[52]` model gave the best diagnostics but failed to have stationary and normal residuals.
 The 20 step ahead forecast of the baseline `SARIMA` model are visualized below.
+Note that while the `ar1` estimate below may not be statistically significant, it appeared to hold practical significance.
+Other models with all statistically significant coefficients performed poorer in achieving stationary and normal residuals fits for the series.

 ![](plots/sarima_20_forecast.pdf){width=.9}